Zard: Career

 Zard began when the former CEO of Being Corporation, Daikō Nagato, recruited a 24-year-old model named Sachiko Kamachi.
 Changing her name to Izumi Sakai in an attempt to cut off her past, she created a group called Zard.
 Zard made a breakthrough with the release of their debut single February 10, 1991 Good-bye My Loneliness, which was a theme song for the Fuji TV drama "Ideals and Reality of Marriage" featuring Misako Tanaka.
 The song was very successful, reaching No. 9 in the Oricon rankings.

 Zard's next two singles did not sell as well.
 The fourth, "Nemurenai Yoru wo Daite" (眠れない夜を抱いて) took a slightly different approach.
 The group's rock style had morphed to popular while the seemingly dark music videos turned to a relatively brighter image.
 In fact, half of Zard's official appearances on TV were related to performing this song, which sold 440,000 copies.
 At that time, Music Station host Kazuyoshi Morita (aka Tamori) asked Sakai what had taken Zard so long to be on stage.
 Sakai's reply was that they had wanted to make sure Zard would be an economically viable project and hence did not want to go public prematurely.

 The major breakthrough for the group came with their sixth single in 1993, "Makenaide", which became No. 1 in the Oricon charts and went on to sell over 1.8 million copies.
 Zard went on to release two more songs that reached No. 1, "Yureru Omoi" and "Kitto Wasurenai" in the same year.
 An album titled "Yureru Omoi" featuring both "Makenaide" and "Yureru Omoi" sold two million copies, the first million milestone for the group in album sales.
 In fact, Being was so successful in the early 1990s that it was called Being Boom.
 No one sold more CDs than Zard in this year.

 In 1996, Zard had one more million-selling hit, "My Friend".
 Although their sales fluctuated among six digits in sales for the remainder of the twentieth century, nine of twenty-one singles reached No. 1 and six reached No. 2.
 Only two could not break the top four mark.
 Since "Yureru Omoi" (揺れる想い) they also had three hits selling one million and one other hitting two million copies.
-On August 31, 1999, Zard held their first concert aboard cruise ship Pacific Venus, where six hundred people were randomly selected out of a million applicants.
+On August 31, 1999, Zard held their first concert aboard the cruise ship Pacific Venus, where six hundred people were randomly selected out of a million applicants.
 The DVD for this concert, released on January 26, 2000, had a limited production of 300,000 copies.